4ms/metamodule-docs-website/docs/module_patch_settings.md

 ### STATUS BAR

-*Patch View only*

-The status bar is visible in the Patch View in the upper-right corner.
-It displays the current CPU usage, and optionally more information.
+The status bar is visible in the upper-right corner of the Patch View, and the upper-left corner of the Module View.
+It displays the current CPU usage, and optionally the audio sample rate and block size.

-- __Show Audio Settings__: This option shows the current audio sample rate and blocksize in the status bar.
+- __Show Audio Settings__: This option shows the current audio sample rate and block size in the status bar before the CPU load.
 For example, `48k/128 33%`

-- __Keep Status on top__: When enabled, the status bar will always be on shown in the upper-right corner, on top of everything else, even if the page scrolls.
+- __Show Status__ (*Module View*) / __Show Status on Top__ (*Patch View*): When
+  enabled, the status bar will always be on shown in the corner, on top of everything else, even if the page scrolls.

 ---